-- The cutting teeth should be newly sharpened before adjusting the depth gauge setting.
-We recommend that you adjust the depth gauge setting every third time you sharpen the cutting teeth.
+- Before setting the raker clearance the cutting teeth should be newly sharpened.
+We recommend that you adjust the raker clearance every third time you sharpen the chain.
 NOTE!
-This recommendation assumes that the length of the cutting teeth is not reduced excessively. - You will need a flat file and a depth gauge tool.
-We recommend that you use our depth gauge tool to acheive the correct depth gauge setting and bevel for the depth gauge.
+This recommendation assumes that the length of the cutting teeth is not reduced excessively. - To adjust the raker clearance you will need a flat file and a raker gauge.

-Place the depth gauge tool over the chain.
-Detailed information regarding the use of the depth gauge tool, will be found on the package for the depth gauge tool.
-Use the flat file to file off the tip of the depth gauge that protrudes through the depth gauge tool.
-The depth gauge setting is correct when you no longer feel resistance as you draw the file along the depth gauge tool.
+· Place the gauge over the raker lip.

+Place the file over the part of the lip that protrudes through the gauge and file off the excess.
+The clearance is correct when you no longer feel any resistance as you draw the file over the gauge.